featured image

 VAT is a tax on the value added to goods and services in the UK.
-In general, VAT is charged on most goods and services provided by VAT-registered businesses in the UK and where goods and services are purchased for business purposes, the VAT can be reclaimed from HMRC.
+In general, it's charged on most goods and services provided by VAT-registered businesses in the UK, and where goods and services are purchased for business purposes, the VAT can be reclaimed from HMRC, subject to the normal input tax rules.

-However, the VAT treatment of client and staff entertainment can be quite complex and will depend on the specific circumstances of the entertainment.
+However, the VAT treatment of client and staff entertainment can be quite complex and will depend on the type of entertainment being provided.

-It is always a good idea to seek professional advice from a VAT expert if you're unsure about the VAT treatment of entertainment expenses, whether for staff or clients.
+It is always a good idea to seek professional advice from an expert if you're unsure about the VAT treatment of entertainment expenses, whether for staff or clients.

 VAT and business entertainment

-"Business Entertainment" refers to the provision of hospitality or entertainment, such as food, drink, or accommodation, that is provided by a business to anyone who is not an employee of the business.
+"Business entertainment" refers to hospitality or entertainment, such as food, drink, or accommodation, provided by a business to anyone who is not an employee of the business.

 VAT and client entertainment

-One of the most common business entertainment expenses, on which you cannot claim back VAT is client entertainment costs.
-This includes the cost of entertaining clients, suppliers, or customers, such as the free provision of meals, drinks, or tickets to events.
+One of the most common business expenses on which you cannot claim back VAT is client entertainment costs.
+This includes the cost of entertaining clients, suppliers, or customers, such as providing free meals, drinks, or event tickets.

 The reason the VAT cannot be reclaimed is that such expenses are unlikely to have a strict business purpose or be necessary for the business to make its supplies.